xma711/notebook/signal_processing/README.md

 which is a result of pushing the period to infinitely long.

-Discrete fourier transform
+Discrete Fourier transform
 ------------------------------------

-The discrete fourier transform transforms a sequence of N complex numbers xn (real numbers are also complex number, and one example is the time series data sampled at a fixed sampling frequency) to another sequence of complex numbers Xk (coefficients for each complex sindusoial components).
+The discrete Fourier transform transforms a sequence of N complex numbers xn (real numbers are also complex number, and one example is the time series data sampled at a fixed sampling frequency) to another sequence of complex numbers Xk (coefficients for each complex sinusoidal components).

 Xk = SUM_from_0_to_Nminus1(xn * e^(-2pi * i/N * k * n))